 We’re still hopeful that TRON will join Early Entry in the near future.
 Because of that, we’re planning to keep this separate post until shortly after TRON joins Early Entry.
 At that point, we expect it to become the go-to for Early Entry, and we’ll rework all of our content around the new priorities.

-This is an update from the first few weeks TRON has been using a standby queue.
 As a reminder (these things are discussed in more detail in the original version of this post, below):

 TRON Lightcycle Run at Magic Kingdom no longer uses a virtual queue, you don’t have to sign up for it in the app